COVID-19 Healthcare Information

 Washington Regional Medical Center

-o 3 E. Appleby Road, Fayetteville (located in the William L. Bradley Medical Plaza)
+- 3 E. Appleby Road, Suite 101, Fayetteville, AR (located in the William L. Bradley Medical Plaza)

 o COVID-19 UAMS Hotline: UAMS has set up a coronavirus hotline for people who have questions or feel they may have symptoms.